Kerala State Water Transport Department

 Kerala State Water Transport Department (SWTD) is a governmental department that regulates the inland navigation systems in the Indian state of Kerala and provides inland water transport facilities.
-It stands for catering to the traffic needs of the inhabitants of the waterlogged areas of the Districts of Alappuzha, Kottayam, Kollam, Ernakulam, Kannur and Kasaragod.
 The department is headed by the State Minister in charge of transportation.

 This system consists of 1895 kilometers of waterways, including navigable rivers, backwaters, and man made cross canals.
 Most of these are in Travancore-Cochin region.
 Of the 44 rivers in Kerala, 41 of the westward flowing rivers combine with back waters and man made canals to form an integral part of inland navigation system.